CodeNotesApp/Privacy/README.md

 We do not collect any data about you except the download/payment data which is provided by Apple directly.

-## CONTACT US
+## Contact us

-If you have questions or comments about this Privacy Policy, please create a issue in this repo.
+If you have questions or comments about this Privacy Policy, you can send a mail to tianhuan@bingotree.cn, or you can create a issue in https://github.com/CodeNotesApp/Privacy/.